benkolera/talk-opaleye/code/README.md

 ```

 Which is probably not how you'd write it, but with the wonders of the Postgres
-Query planner should be more or less the same performance as the idealised SQL.
+Query planner it should be more or less the same performance as the ideal SQL.
 There are plans to improve the query generator over time so that it can get
 closer to the ideal SQL that you'd expect, but correctness is an overruling
 goal.
 Tom makes the claim that if your query is being generated in a way that is